Questions? AskAuckland

 Anthropological approaches to religion and world-view.
 Includes cross-cultural approaches to meaning, belief, religious experience, ritual and myth.
 Issues of religion, ideology, syncretism, symbolism in social conflict and change.
 Considers local and world religions.

-Prerequisite: ANTHRO 100 or 30 points in Anthropology or Theological and Religious Studies or Sociology
+Prerequisite: 30 points in Anthropology, Sociology or Theological and Religious Studies

 Restriction: ANTHRO 319